LivingJW30/Intrusion-Detection-System/README.md

 # Intrusion-Detection-System

-Also known as the IDS, this Arduino project is a simple way to tell if someone is where they shouldn't be!
+#### *Security is my passion!*
+Hence the reasoning behind this project.
+Everyone wants their privacy.
+Might it be from a nosy sibling or a pesky burgalar.
+This Intrusion Detection System AKA IDS was made to counter just this.

-## Updates coming soon....
+##